A Student Property Guide: Part One

-Damp and mould can be common in student houses, especially in older properties that have been in use for years.
+Damp and mould can be common in student houses, especially in older properties that have been in use for years and seen several tenants.

 As well as being aesthetically unappealing, the damp or mould throughout the property may cause problems to your health, cause bad smells and ruin your clothes.

 Location, location, location

 Location is key, especially with student housing.
 You don’t want to be too far away from everyone else or your school campus – this can be an influencer on how often you miss your early morning seminars.

 Think of the following when you are at your house viewings;

 - How close to campus are you?

 - Are you in area where noise will be an issue?